Geodesic Growth of some 3-dimensional RACGs: Definitions and notation

 Let $\sigma \subseteq V\ga$ be such that the vertices of $\sigma$ span a complete subgraph of $\Gamma$, then $\sigma$ is called a \textit{clique}.
 If $\sigma$ is a clique with $k$-vertices, then we call it a $k$-clique.
-We sometimes call $3$-cliques triangles and $4$-cliques tetrahedrons.
+Sometimes we refer to $3$-cliques and $4$-cliques by triangles and tetrahedrons respectively.

 The {\it link of a clique $\sigma$}, denoted by $\Link(\sigma)$, is the set of vertices in $V\Gamma\setminus \sigma$ that are connected with every vertex in $\sigma$.
 That is,

 The {\it star of $\sigma$}, denoted by $\Star(\sigma)$, is the set of vertices in $\Gamma$ that are connected with every vertex in $\sigma$.
 That is,